Target Says It Will Temporarily Close Stores In Several States As Protests Continue

 Amid continuing protests over the death of George Floyd, Target has temporarily closed or adjusted hours at more than 200 stores nationwide.

-The announcement on Saturday from the nation's eighth largest retailer came after Target stores in multiple cities became scenes of violence and unrest.
-Among the stores where aisles were ransacked was a Target in Minneapolis located near the city's 3rd police precinct, where the four officers who were fired after Floyd's death worked.
-The station was damaged by a fire last week.
+The announcement on Saturday from the nation's eighth-largest retailer came after Target stores in multiple cities became scenes of violence and unrest.
+Among the stores where aisles were ransacked was a Target in Minneapolis near the city's 3rd police precinct, where the four officers who were fired after Floyd's death worked.
+The 3rd Precinct police station was damaged by a fire last week.

 "We are heartbroken by the death of George Floyd and the pain it is causing communities across the country," the Minneapolis-based company said in a statement.
 "At this time, we have made the decision to close a number of our stores."